Vietnam.vn - Nền tảng quảng bá Việt Nam

 In court, Judge Yvonne Gonzalez Rogers said the lawsuit could not be considered as a class action because each Chrome user could understand and agree to Google's data collection policy differently.

-She determined that a case-by-case review was necessary, and that the factors involved in user consent were too complex to be lumped together.
+She found that a case-by-case review was necessary, and that the factors involved in user consent were too complex to be lumped together.
 As a result, she decided to dismiss the class action, meaning it cannot be refiled.

 The plaintiffs have yet to respond.
 Google, meanwhile, welcomed the ruling, saying Chrome Sync provides "clear privacy controls."

-The case stems from a controversy surrounding whether Google collects information from users who do not enable sync on Chrome, despite stating that users "do not need to provide any personal information" to use the browser.
+The case stems from a controversy surrounding whether Google collects information from users who do not enable the sync feature on Chrome, despite stating that users "do not need to provide any personal information" to use the browser.

 Previously, a federal appeals court in San Francisco in August 2023 asked the trial court to consider whether users consented to Google collecting data when they used the website.